Andretti Global: Other series

-ABB FIA Formula E World Championship
+FIA Formula E World Championship

 Andretti Formula E

-Andretti Formula E is one of the original teams in the ABB FIA Formula E World Championship, having competed in the series since its inaugural season in 2014–15.
+Andretti Formula E is one of the original teams in the FIA Formula E World Championship, having competed in the series since its inaugural season in 2014–15.
 The American outfit claimed its first Drivers’ Championship in Season 9 (2022–23) with British driver Jake Dennis at the start of the GEN3 era.
-Dennis continues with the team into Season 11, joined by new teammate Nico Mueller.
+Dennis continues with the team into Season 12, joined by new teammate Felipe Drugovich.

 Partnership with BMW

 Andretti partnered with BMW across three campaigns, with the German manufacturer involved in Formula E from the series' inception until the conclusion of Season 7 (2020–21).
 Initially providing technical support, BMW officially became a full works team in partnership with Andretti from the 2018–19 season.

-During the 2017–18 campaign, BMW supported Andretti with technical assistance, and Antonio Félix da Costa secured the team’s best result of the season with a sixth-place finish in the opening race in Hong Kong.
+During the 2017–18 campaign, BMW supported Andretti with technical assistance, and Antonio Félix da Costa secured the team's best result of the season with a sixth-place finish in the opening race in Hong Kong.
 Despite a promising start, the team finished last in the Teams' Championship with 24 points.

 With BMW becoming a manufacturer team in Season 5 (2018–19), the BMW i Andretti Motorsport team fielded Da Costa and Alexander Sims in the debut of the Gen2 car, the BMW iFE.18.
 The team achieved a fifth-place finish in the Teams’ Championship during its first season as a full works entry.

 For Season 6 (2019–20), Da Costa departed, and Maximilian Günther joined the team alongside the returning Sims.
 Günther secured victories in Santiago and Berlin, finishing ninth in the Drivers’ Championship, while Sims ended the season in 13th.

 Rise of Jake Dennis and BMW's Exit

 In Season 7 (2020–21), Jake Dennis joined the team as a rookie and quickly became a standout performer.
 He took victories in Valencia and London and entered the final round with a chance to win the title.
 A technical issue in the season finale ended his hopes, but he finished third overall.
-It marked BMW’s final season in Formula E, concluding the partnership on a competitive note.
+It marked BMW's final season in Formula E, concluding the partnership on a competitive note.

+Dennis remained with the team for Season 8 (2021–22), joined by American driver Oliver Askew.
+Dennis continued to deliver strong performances, including a win and second place at the London E-Prix, finishing the season as one of the top drivers.